Mister Roberts (1955 film)

-Mister Roberts is a 1955 American Warnercolor in CinemaScope comedy-drama film directed by John Ford and Mervyn LeRoy starring an all-star cast including Henry Fonda as Mister Roberts, James Cagney as Captain Morton, William Powell (in his final film appearance) as Doc, and Jack Lemmon as Ensign Pulver.
-Based on the 1946 novel and 1948 Broadway play, the film was nominated for three Academy Awards, including Best Picture and Best Sound, Recording (William A. Mueller), with Jack Lemmon winning the award for Best Supporting Actor.
+Mister Roberts is a 1955 American comedy-drama film directed by John Ford and Mervyn LeRoy featuring an all-star cast including Henry Fonda as Mister Roberts, James Cagney as Captain Morton, William Powell (in his final film appearance) as Doc, and Jack Lemmon as Ensign Pulver.
+Based on the 1946 novel and 1948 Broadway play, the film was nominated for three Academy Awards, including Best Picture, Best Sound, and Best Supporting Actor, with Lemmon winning the last.

 Plot

-In the waning days of World War II, the U.S. cargo ship Reluctant (also called “The Bucket”) and her crew are stationed in the "backwater" areas of the Pacific Ocean.
-The executive officer/cargo chief, Lieutenant (junior grade) Douglas A. "Doug" Roberts, shields the dispirited crew from the harsh and unpopular captain, Lieutenant Commander Morton.
-Eager to join the fighting, Roberts repeatedly requests a transfer.
-Morton is forced by regulation to forward his requests, but refuses to endorse them, resulting in their being rejected.
+In the waning days of World War II, the United States Navy cargo ship Reluctant operates in areas of the Pacific Ocean far from enemy action.
+Lt. (j.g.)
+Doug Roberts, the executive officer and cargo chief, shields the dispirited crew from their tyrannical captain, Lt Cdr.
+Morton.
+Morton takes pride in his status, symbolized by a palm tree on the foredeck, given to him for the ship's past success in cargo supply.
 Roberts shares quarters with Ensign Frank Thurlowe Pulver, the laundry and morale officer.
-Pulver spends most of his time idling in his bunk and avoiding the captain, so much so, that Morton is initially unaware that Pulver is a crew member.
-Once discovered, Pulver cowers before Morton despite bold (and never realized) ideas for revenge he expresses to the crew.
+Pulver is intimidated by the captain, and avoids him so completely that Morton is initially unaware that Pulver is a crew member.
+Pulver's grandiose ideas on pranking the captain never successfully materialize.
+Eager to join the fighting, Roberts repeatedly requests a transfer, but Morton's refusal to endorse his requests results in them being rejected.

-Roberts surreptitiously requests and is granted crew liberty from one of Morton’s superiors, a port captain who wishes to reward the Reluctant's crew for meeting a difficult resupply schedule.
-The liberty is supposed to be at their next resupply stop, but when the ship reaches an idyllic South Pacific island, Morton cancels the crew's much-needed shore leave.
-In private, Morton tells Roberts that the crew will be denied liberty as long as he continues to request a transfer and writes letters regarding disharmony aboard the ship, which is hurting Morton's promotion chances.
-Morton strikes a bargain with Roberts: In exchange for never requesting another transfer, never resisting Morton's rules, and never revealing why he changed his attitude, Morton will grant the crew liberty.
+Roberts surreptitiously requests and is granted crew liberty from one of Morton's superiors, a port captain who wishes to reward the Reluctant's crew for meeting a difficult resupply schedule.
+When the ship reaches an idyllic South Pacific island, however, Morton cancels the crew's shore leave.
+In private, Morton tells Roberts that his transfer requests and reports of low crew morale are hurting Morton's chance of promotion and that the crew will be denied leave unless Roberts submits fully to Morton's command style, ceases to request a transfer, and never tells the crew why.
+Roberts acquiesces, and the crew is granted liberty.
+The ship is kicked out of port after the crew's raucous liberty and the angry captain, in reprimanding the crew, prods Roberts to back him.

-Ashore, the crew releases months of pent-up frustration, with many arrested and hauled back to the ship by the military police and the shore patrol.
-The next morning, Morton is reprimanded by the port captain and ordered to leave port immediately.
-Morton is livid at the black mark on his sterling record.